 We are asking everyone to help save lives in a place where the survival of the entire population is at risk!

-SUPPORT THIS PROJECT online
+SUPPORT THIS PROJECT – go to the form

 In Adwa (Tigray region), there is a government hospital but it offers extremely poor services in dangerous hygienic conditions.
 There is only one doctor with a medical degree; the rest of the staff has no official qualifications.
 Medication and medical devices are not available.
 The electricity comes and goes, the kitchen runs on wood fire, the laundry is washed by hand on the floor…

 This is why a new hospital absolutely had to be built, where the women of Adwa can safely give birth to their babies.
 Where a fracture from a simple fall will no longer mean a permanent disability.

 In 2008, the Ethiopian authorities formally asked Sister Laura Girotto and the other sisters (Salesians of Don Bosco FMA) for help.
 The sisters had already been working locally for 15 years, offering instruction, education and financial aid to families.

 The Daughters of Mary Helper of Christians sisters of the Kidane Mehret mission immediately got to work to help their people once again.

 They appealed to all the Amici di Adwa Association donors in Italy, who had already made it possible to build the school in ten years.